Banele992/Banele992/README.md

 <h1 align="left">Hello World 🌐</h1>

-# 💫 About Me:
+## 💫 About Me

-✨ I'm currently working on:<br>Developing a game <br>Learning AI and ML<br>An admin dashboard with CRM, Real time data, Charts and Events using react<br><br>📚 I am currently expanding my skills in front-end development with React and back-end development with C#.
-Additionally, I am delving into game development to further enhance my programming expertise.<br><br>💬Ask me about:<br>Feel free to reach out and ask me about anything related to Java, .NET, Azure, and web development.
-Whether it’s building robust back-end systems, creating dynamic front-end experiences, or leveraging cloud services for scalable applications, I’m always excited to discuss these topics and share insights.<br><br>🤝: I'm looking for help with improving my coding skills and exploring best practices in software development.<br><br>🎲 Fun fact: My passion for technology started at a young age, fueled by my love for gaming.
-Exploring games sparked my curiosity about how they were built, eventually inspiring me to dive into the world of programming and development.
-Alongside technology, I’ve always had a strong enthusiasm for sports, which has taught me teamwork, discipline, and the drive to push boundaries—values I now carry into my tech journey.
+Hi there!
+I’m a passionate and driven developer with a strong foundation in back-end and front-end technologies.
+I’m currently focused on:

+* 🎮 Developing an immersive game experience
+* 🤖 Learning Artificial Intelligence and Machine Learning
+* 📊 Building a full-featured admin dashboard using React, including CRM capabilities, real-time data, charts, and event management

+### 📚 Currently Exploring

+I’m actively expanding my expertise in:

+* Python programming
+* AI & Machine Learning
+* Automation tools and techniques
+* Game development using C# and React

+### 💬 Let’s Talk Tech

+Got questions about Java, .NET, Azure, AI, or web development?
+I’m always up for a conversation about:

+* Scalable, cloud-based architectures
+* Building robust back-end systems
+* Crafting dynamic, responsive front-end experiences

+### 🤝 Looking to Collaborate

+I’m eager to connect with others to improve my coding skills, exchange best practices, and grow as a software developer.

+### 🎲 Fun Fact

+My journey into tech was sparked by my love of gaming.
+That curiosity led me to explore how games are made, eventually igniting a passion for programming and development.
+Outside of tech, I’m a big sports enthusiast—teamwork, discipline, and a competitive spirit are values I carry from the field into every project I take on.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](www.linkedin.com/in/banele-sobantu-b39691293) www.linkedin.com/in/banele-sobantu-b39691293